-Use the new Colorhouse Chalkboard paint to create a removable wallpaper pattern!
+Use Colorhouse Chalkboard paint to create a removable wallpaper pattern!
 As much as we love wallpaper, we often think twice before installing it because it is such a commitment!
 Once it’s on your wall- it’s stuck there.
 By creating an all-over pattern with chalk, you can get the look of an expansive design on your walls, but can erase it and start over with a new design.
 In this MAKE THIS post, we are going to show you step-by-step how to make your own Arrow Wall.

 You will need:

-1 qt of METAL .05 Colorhouse Chalkboard paint
+1 qt METAL .05 Colorhouse Chalkboard paint

 2 ½” sash brush for cutting in